smart-data-models/dataModel.EnergyCIM/ExcELIN2/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `efdbas`: Gain (Efdbas).
 Typical Value = 0.1.
 Default: 0.0  - `id`: Unique identifier of the entity  - `iefmax`: Limiter (Iefmax).
 Typical Value = 1.
 Default: 0.0  - `iefmax2`: Minimum open circuit excitation voltage (Iefmax2).
 Typical Value = -5.
 Default: 0.0  - `iefmin`: Limiter (Iefmin).
 Typical Value = 1.
 Default: 0.0  - `k1`: Voltage regulator input gain (K1).
 Typical Value = 0.
 Default: 0.0  - `k1ec`: Voltage regulator input limit (K1ec).
 Typical Value = 2.
 Default: 0.0  - `k2`: Gain (K2).
 Typical Value = 5.
 Default: 0.0  - `k3`: Gain (K3).
 Typical Value = 0.1.
 Default: 0.0  - `k4`: Gain (K4).
 Typical Value = 0.
 Default: 0.0  - `kd1`: Voltage controller derivative gain (Kd1).
 Typical Value = 34.5.
 Default: 0.0  - `ke2`: Gain (Ke2).
 Typical Value = 0.1.
 Default: 0.0  - `ketb`: Gain (Ketb).
 Typical Value = 0.06.
-Default: 0.0  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pid1max`: Controller follow up gain (PID1max).
+Default: 0.0  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pid1max`: Controller follow up gain (PID1max).
 Typical Value = 2.
 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `seve1`: Exciter saturation function value at the corresponding exciter voltage, Ve1, back of commutating reactance (Se[Ve1]).
 Typical Value = 0.
 Default: 0.0  - `seve2`: Exciter saturation function value at the corresponding exciter voltage, Ve2, back of commutating reactance (Se[Ve2]).
 Typical Value = 1.
 Default: 0.0  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `tb1`: Voltage controller derivative washout time constant (Tb1).
 Typical Value = 12.45.
 Default: 0  - `te`: Time constant (Te).
 Typical Value = 0.
 Default: 0  - `te2`: Time Constant (Te2).
 Typical Value = 1.
 Default: 0  - `ti1`: Controller follow up dead band (Ti1).
 Typical Value = 0.
 Default: 0.0  - `ti3`: Time constant (Ti3).
 Typical Value = 3.
 Default: 0  - `ti4`: Time constant (Ti4).
 Typical Value = 0.
 Default: 0  - `tr4`: Time constant (Tr4).
 Typical Value = 1.
 Default: 0  - `type`: NGSI type.
 It has to be ExcELIN2  - `upmax`: Limiter (Upmax).
 Typical Value = 3.
 Default: 0.0  - `upmin`: Limiter (Upmin).
 Typical Value = 0.
 Default: 0.0  - `ve1`: Exciter alternator output voltages back of commutating reactance at which saturation is defined (Ve1).
 Typical Value = 3.
 Default: 0.0  - `ve2`: Exciter alternator output voltages back of commutating reactance at which saturation is defined (Ve2).
 Typical Value = 0.
 Default: 0.0  - `xp`: Excitation transformer effective reactance (Xp).
 Typical Value = 1.
 Default: 0.0
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties